Ray-Hoo/Doorbell/README.md

 - The hardware extension to connect the doorbell to the raspberry (Kicad files available)

 This is a hobby project.
-Build and use them at your own risk.
+Building and using it is at your own risk.